segmentio/chamber/README.md

 By default, chamber store secrets in AWS Parameter Store.
 We now also provide an experimental S3 backend for storing secrets in S3 instead.

-To configure chamber to use the S3 backend, set `CHAMBER_SECRET_BACKEND` to `S3`, and `CHAMBER_S3_BUCKET` to an existing S3 bucket.
+To configure chamber to use the S3 backend, use `chamber -b s3 --backend-s3-bucket=mybucket`.
 Preferably, this bucket should reject uploads that do not set the server side encryption header ([see this doc for details how](https://aws.amazon.com/blogs/security/how-to-prevent-uploads-of-unencrypted-objects-to-amazon-s3/))

 This feature is experimental, and not currently meant for production work.

 ## Null Backend (experimental)

-If it's preferred to not use any backend at all, set `CHAMBER_SECRET_BACKEND` to `NULL`.
+If it's preferred to not use any backend at all, use `chamber -b null`.
 Doing so will forward existing ENV variables as if Chamber is not in between.

 This feature is experimental, and not currently meant for production work.